Tuesday, April 27, 2010

 Fairy like western "Shane", that depicts the ever sweet archetype theme of a hero who shows up from nowhere and helps the weak in trouble, is a flawlessly crafted jewel that transcends its genre and has universal appeal.
 George Stevens, the director of the 3 hour long drama "Giant", rightfully concluded that the bitter story should be directed in a sweet and elevated-dignified way, the "old school way", which is why "Shane" was nominated for 6 Oscars and won one for cinematography.
 The exposition skilfully sets-up the tangle: bad guy Ryker shows up with five thugs at Joe's farm in order to tell him that the land belongs to him, while he replies with: "Do you need so many men to tell me that?"
 Later on, the bad guys tease and provoke Shane in a saloon by spilling a drink on his clothes, but he tactically does not react which is why many farmers criticize him and call him a coward, whereas only the little Joey says: "I don't believe Shane would allow something like that to himself!" while his mother tries to distract his attention ("I haven't read you the story until the end").
 The film is filled with such great, innocent and pure little details and lines throughout, whereas Jack Palance is great as the bad guy, but Alan Ladd is still the main star as the idealistic title hero.
 A shining film that only lacks a few "provocative" theories according to which Shane was in love with Joey's mother and even died in the open ending, as stated in the film "The Negotiator".

-Cambodia in the 70s.
+Cambodia in the late 1 9 7 0s.
 The opulent reporter Sydney enters the country in order to report about the takeover of the state by Pol Pot and his pseudo-Communist Khmer Rouge.
 He meets colleague Al and native journalist Dith Pran who becomes his assistant.
 Sydney and Pran illegally cross to the town Neak Leung that was bombed by the US by mistake.
 They get arrested by the Khmer Rouge but manage to escape.
-Due to the regime change, the situation in Cambodia is increasingly becoming unstable so all the foreigners start to massively leave the country, including Sydney and Al, but the government doesn't want to let go of Pran.
+Due to the regime change, the situation in Cambodia is increasingly becoming unstable, so all the foreigners start to massively leave the country, including Sydney and Al, but the government doesn't want to let go of Pran.
 Years later, Sydney tries to find him and bring him to the US.
-He finally succeeds when Pran escapes from prison.
+He finally succeeds when Pran escapes from a prison.

 Friday, April 16, 2010